-We were graded as Good in our most recent Ofsted inspection in 2017.
-Examination results are excellent and consistently well above national averages, full details of examination results are available on our website.
+We were graded as Good in our most recent Ofsted inspection in 2013.
+Examination results are excellent and consistently well above national averages.
+In 2014, the College achieved its highest ever value added figure at GCSE being ranked in the top 15% of all schools nationally.
+Full details of examination results are available on our website.